divawidia/personal-web/content/collections/pages/home.md

         description: |-
           •	Selected among the top 5%, as 1 of 1,100 participants out of more than 20,000 applicants across Indonesia.
           •	Gained hands-on experience using Ruby and Ruby on Rails to build backend web applications, Object-Oriented Programming (OOP), SOLID principles, Test-Driven Development (TDD), Relational Databases, RESTful APIs, clean and maintainable code following industry best practices.
-          •	Completed team and individual projects that simulate real-world backend challenges and collaboration scenarios and received personalized mentorship from industry engineers and completed the program with strong technical and soft skills.
+          •	Completed team and individual projects that simulate real-world backend challenges and collaboration scenarios
+          •	received personalized mentorship from industry engineers and completed the program with strong technical and soft skills.
     experiences:
       -
         id: m8ophgke